Academic Support Hub

 The WVU STEM Learning Center offers drop-in learning consultations with trained student Learning Consultants.
 These sessions are free, accessible, and designed to support all students.
 You can view the current Help Schedule and learn more on the WVU STEM Learning Center website.

-Beginning in Spring 2026, the Physics and Astronomy Instructional Support Center (ISC) will open in White Hall, Room 121.
-It will serve as the home base for our core 100-level physics courses (PHYS 101/101L, PHYS 102/102L, PHYS 111/111L, and PHYS 112/112L).
-Office hours for teaching assistants and open access resources will be available in the space.
+The Physics and Astronomy Instructional Support Center (ISC) in White Hall, Room 121 serves as the home base for our core 100-level physics courses (PHYS 101/101L, PHYS 102/102L, PHYS 111/111L, and PHYS 112/112L).
+Drop-in office hours with course instructors and open access resources are available in the space.

 While some students may seek private or paid one-on-one tutoring, please note that our program does not offer these services, nor do we maintain a listing of individuals who do.
-We are committed to accessible academic support through structured resources including the P&A Instructional Support Center, the WVU STEM Learning Center, and the P&A Peer Tutoring Network.
+We are committed to accessible academic support through structured resources including the P&A Instructional Support Center and the WVU STEM Learning Center.

 Resources and Accommodations